mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - ![](Images/receptiveField.png)
   - From [A guide to receptive field arithmetic for Convolutional Neural Networks](https://medium.com/@nikasa1889/a-guide-to-receptive-field-arithmetic-for-convolutional-neural-networks-e0f514068807)

-#### Cost Function
+### 3) Cost Function

 - We will define a cost function for the generated image that measures how good it is.
-- Give a content image C, a style image S, and a generated image G:
+- Given a content image C, a style image S, and a generated image G:
   - `J(G) = alpha * J(C,G) + beta * J(S,G)`
   - `J(C, G)` measures how similar is the generated image to the Content image.
   - `J(S, G)` measures how similar is the generated image to the Style image.
   - alpha and beta are relative weighting to the similarity and these are hyperparameters.
 - Find the generated image G:
-  1. Initiate G randomly
+  1. Initialise G randomly
      - For example G: 100 X 100 X 3
   2. Use gradient descent to minimize `J(G)`
      - `G = G - dG`  We compute the gradient image and use gradient decent to minimize the cost function.